MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ## Securing Microsoft Entra configuration with multiple username bindings

-Each of the Microsoft Entra attributes (userPrincipalName, onPremiseUserPrincipalName, certificateUserIds) available to bind certificates to Microsoft Entra user accounts has unique constraint to ensure a certificate only matches a single Microsoft Entra user account.
-However, Microsoft Entra CBA does support configuring multiple binding methods in the username binding policy.
+Each of the Microsoft Entra attributes (userPrincipalName, onPremiseUserPrincipalName, certificateUserIds) available to bind certificates to Microsoft Entra user accounts has a unique constraint to ensure a certificate only matches a single Microsoft Entra user account.
+However, Microsoft Entra CBA supports multiple binding methods in the username binding policy.
 This allows an administrator to accommodate multiple certificate configurations.
 However the combination of some methods can also potentially permit one certificate to match to multiple Microsoft Entra user accounts.

 >[!IMPORTANT]
->When using multiple bindings, Microsoft Entra CBA authentication is only as secure as your low-affinity binding as Microsoft Entra CBA validates each of the bindings to authenticate the user.
-In order to eliminate a scenario where a single certificate matching multiple Microsoft Entra accounts, the tenant administrator should:
+>If you configure multiple bindings, Microsoft Entra CBA authentication is only as secure as your lowest affinity binding because CBA validates each binding to authenticate the user.
+To prevent a scenario where a single certificate matches multiple Microsoft Entra accounts, an Authentication Policy Administrator can:
 >- Configure a single binding method in the username binding policy.
->- If a tenant has multiple binding methods configured and doesn't want to allow one certificate to multiple accounts, the tenant admin must ensure all allowable methods configured in the policy map to the same Microsoft Entra account, i.e all user accounts should have values matching all the bindings.
+>- If a tenant has multiple binding methods configured and doesn't want to allow one certificate to map to multiple accounts, the Authentication Policy Administrator must ensure all allowable methods configured in the policy map to the same Microsoft Entra account.
+All user accounts should have values matching all of the bindings.
->- If a tenant has multiple binding methods configured, the admin should make sure that they do not have more than one low-affinity binding
+>- If a tenant has multiple binding methods configured, theAuthentication Policy Administrator should make sure that they don't have more than one low-affinity binding.

-For example, if the tenant admin has two username bindings on PrincipalName mapped to Microsoft Entra UPN and SubjectKeyIdentifier (SKI) to certificateUserIds and wants a certificate to only be used for a single Microsoft Entra account, the admin must make sure that account has the UPN that is present in the certificate and implements the SKI mapping in the same account certificateUserId attribute.
+For example, lets suppose you have two username bindings on PrincipalName mapped to UPN and SubjectKeyIdentifier (SKI) to certificateUserIds.
+If you want a certificate to only be used for a single account, an Authentication Policy Administrator must make sure that account has the UPN that is present in the certificate, and implement the SKI mapping in the certificateUserId attribute of the same account.

 Here's an example of potential values for UPN and certificateUserIDs: